 REPORT: A formal record regarding a sexual assault, sexual harassment or other sexual misconduct.
+(See Section IV for more information)

 REPORTING PERSON: Refers to the person who is reporting that they are aware of or have witnessed a sexual assault, sexual harassment or other sexual misconduct, as defined in this policy.
 RESPONDENT: The person who is reported to have committed acts of sexual assault, sexual harassment, or other sexual misconduct.

-RESPONDENT RESOURCE COORDINATOR TEAM: The
+RESPONDENT RESOURCE COORDINATOR (RRC)TEAM:

-University has designated the Respondent Resource Coordinator team to provide information on resources for students accused of sexual assault, sexual harassment, or other sexual misconduct.
+The University has designated the Respondent Resource Coordinator team to provide information on resources for students accused of sexual assault, sexual harassment, or other sexual misconduct.
 The Respondent Resource Coordinator will assist a Respondent with: obtaining emotional support through counseling; navigating the disciplinary process; and assisting with other questions and concerns.
-Members of the Respondent Resource Coordinator Team do not act as legal counsel and generally are unable to serve as Advisors in University disciplinary proceedings.
+Members of the RRC Team do not act as legal counsel and generally are unable to serve as Advisors in University disciplinary proceedings.